Tudorx95/C-Interpreter/README.md

 is "program.c" file.
 To run the interpreter with this file just tap "run program.c".
 After the pressing enter, the user can return to the menu by pressing CTRL-C command (SIGINT signal that is handled) and then press enter.
 The program can be stopped only with "exit" command.

+## TODO

+Note: Improve the function`s body to contain the stmt production rule

 ## Usage